 We lack everything here

 In December 1969, she was sent to “All Souls Mission” in Blantyre (150 km north of Salisbury).
 The mission consisted of a church served by two Jesuit Fathers assisted by a small community of Sisters, a school, a clinic and a rudimentary country hospital.
 Luisa wrote to her fellow Women’s Medical Missions Association sisters who had remained in Rome: “I have arrived at the new mission.
 Here all are Africans, even the Sisters and the priests.
 The hospital has buildings with roofs and walls, but not much else.
 I am assisted by two nurses.
 We three have knowledge but little experience.
 We lack everything here… Ninety-six beds are already on their way.
 As for money, we don’t have much.
 We are forced to cut corners on everything.
 We need more staff, and are considering starting a school to train nurses.
 When transfusions are needed, we ask for blood from the patient’s relatives.
 But when that isn’t enough, the sisters, the priests, the nurses, we all become donors.”
 Thanks to donations collected by the Women’s Medical Missions Association in Italy, Luisa was quickly able to set up basic equipment.
 Shortly before her death, she would obtain an electrical generator and an x-ray machine.
-During acute malaria epidemics, caused by chronic malnutrition and a lack of hygiene, this hospital would accommodate as many as 150 patients.
+During acute epidemics of malaria, a disease transmitted by the bites of mosquitoes, this hospital would accommodate as many as 150 patients.
 In the years that followed, local farmers were encouraged to raise chicken and rabbits to supplement the diet.

 In another letter, Luisa explains that the local culture recognizes two major roles for women in society—that of mother and of grandmother.
 When they were speaking to her, patients regularly called her “doctor,” and sometimes, in a respectful and affectionate manner, “ambuya,” grandmother.
 She relates again: “In the missions, life is simple and joyous, even if there is too much work to do.
 I am happier than I’ve ever been.
 The Lord has been good to me.
 I love the people, I love my patients, and they love me.
 And this love will grow until it reaches the fullness of Christ’s love.”
 In 1975, despite much advice to the contrary, Adele Pignatelli, the superior general, allowed Luisa to fully join the community, to her great joy.
 From that point on, her devotion only grew.
 She also began to serve lepers in Mtemwa, fifteen kilometers from Blantyre, where she showed her missionary role in its fullness, bringing the joy of Christ there, and leading others to love Him and give themselves to Him.